kemichai/rfmpy/docs/index.rst

 ===================================================
-Receiver functions and time-to-depth migration
+Receiver functions and time-to-depth migration calculations
 ===================================================
 ``rfmpy`` is a Python-based set of scripts for calculating receiver functions (RF) and performing time to depth